rh-ecosystem-edge/recert/docs/design.md

 ### Use cert

 Similar to use key, but the user provides us with a cert instead.
-When re-cert generates a cert-key pair, and that certificate has a subject CN field which matches the given certificate's subject CN field, recert will simply use the user provided cert instead of generating a new one.
-This is also useful for image-based upgrades where you want the old kubeconfig from the pre-upgrade cluster to keep working, but you don't have access to the private key that was used to sign the kubeconfig client cert, which is the case in OpenShift - that key gets discarded during installation.
+When recert generates a cert-key pair, and that certificate has a subject CN field which matches the given certificate's subject CN field, recert will simply use the user provided cert instead of generating a new one.
+This is also useful for image-based upgrades where you want the old kubeconfig from the pre-upgrade cluster to keep working, but you don't have access to the private key that was used to sign the kubeconfig client cert, which is the case with OpenShift's installer generated admin kubeconfig client certificate CA's private key - that key gets discarded during installation.

 ## Optimizations